 In Mexico, there may also be isolated populations of military macaws in other States.
-Figure 2 shows the current and historical distribution of the military macaw in Mexico (Arizmendi 2008, p.
+Figure 2 shows the approximate present day and historical distribution of the military macaw in Mexico as of 2008 (Arizmendi 2008, p.
 4).
-Other States where it may exist include Colima, Durango, Guerrero, Michoacán, Morelos, Navarit (in the Valley of Flags or "Valle de Banderas"), Nuevo León, San Luis Potosí, and Zacatecas, although in some cases, there are no recent records of the species in several of the previously mentioned States (Bonilla-Ruz 2011 pers. comm.; Nova-Muñoz 2006, p.
-20; Iñigo-Elías 1999, 2000 in Almazán-Núñez 2006, p.
-20).
+Other States where it may exist include Colima, Durango, Michoacán, Morelos, Nayarit (in the Valley of Flags or "Valle")

+de Banderas"), Nuevo León, San Luis Potosí, and Zacatecas.
 Areas where it has been recently documented are described below.